Apples, oats, and a little bit of spice join forces in a portable baked oatmeal cake. Delicious in a bowl of cream or just eaten out of hand.

 - Preheat the oven to 350°.

-- In a large mixing bowl, combine the oats, sugar, baking powder, salt, and cinnamon.
+- In a large mixing bowl, combine the oats, sugar, baking powder, cinnamon, salt, and nutmeg.

 - In a second mixing bowl, whisk together the applesauce, yogurt, milk, oil, vanilla, and eggs.